-How to Get Into Washington University in St. Louis: Admissions Data and Strategies
+How to Get Into Washington University in St. Louis (WashU): Admissions Data and Strategies

-1) A full grasp of the challenge of gaining acceptance into WUSTL.
+1) A full grasp of the challenge of gaining acceptance into WashU.

 2) Data to help you more accurately assess your chances of admission.